hankbao/libreboot/www/conduct.md

-% Guidelines for Good Conduct in the Libreboot community
+% Guidelines for Good Conduct

 Our Pledge
 ----------